Shmoopi/sudoexpert/content/post/tethering-app/index.md

 I gathered as much information as I could about tethering and previous tethering applications.

-In total, I found that there had actually been 5 public iPhone applications that contained tethering capabilities.
-Only two of those applications were sanctioned by Apple with the intent of being sold openly as tethering applications: NetShare and iTether. (iTether being the only fully-fledged application that also had a desktop application to help users connect.)
+I discovered that there were actually a total of five public iPhone apps that offered tethering capabilities.
+However, only two of these apps were approved by Apple for sale as tethering apps: NetShare and iTether.
+Among these, iTether was the only one that also had a desktop application to assist users in connecting.

 The remaining three applications that snuck in were a mix match of utility applications, with varying degrees of functionality: